Degree Requirements

 - String students--University Orchestra;

-- Keyboard and Guitar students--any approved ensemble, but those in the bachelor of music in music education program must successfully audition for and enroll in an ensemble compatible with the teaching certification they are pursuing;
+- Keyboard and Guitar students--any approved ensemble, but those in the B.M.
+Music Education emphasis program must successfully audition for and enroll in an ensemble compatible with the teaching certification they are pursuing;

-Majors are required to appear in performance at the department's discretion and to attend a prescribed number of departmental recitals.
-Non-keyboard players are required to pass an exam in piano proficiency: PRACTM 2180, Piano Proficiency IV, or the equivalent.
+Majors are required to appear in performances at the department's discretion and to attend a prescribed number of departmental recitals.
+All music majors whose primary applied area is not piano or organ are required to pass an exam in piano proficiency before graduation.
+Music Education majors must pass this piano proficiency exam prior to student teaching.

 Core Curriculum